theotherp/nzbhydra2/core/src/main/resources/help/searching.md

 One forbidden word in a result title dismisses the result.
 If none of the required words is found anywhere in a result title it's also dismissed.
 You can define forbidden and required words for categories in the next tab.
-Usually required or forbidden words are applied on a word base, so they must word a complete word in a title.
+Usually required or forbidden words are applied on a word base, so they must form a complete word in a title.
 Only if they contain a dash or a dot they may appear anywhere in the title.
 Example: "ea" matches "something.from.ea" but not "release.from.other". "web-dl" matches "title.web-dl" and "someweb-dl".